silverbullettt/zipper/README.md

 Please set your `JAVA_HOME` environment variable to point to your Java installation directory.

-## Building ZIPPER
+## Building ZIPPER and ZIPPER-e

-We have provided a pre-compiled jar of ZIPPER and ZIPPER-e, i.e., `zipper.jar` in the directory `zipper/build/`.
+We have provided a pre-compiled jar of ZIPPER and ZIPPER-e, i.e., `zipper.jar` (this jar also includes ZIPPER-e) in the directory `zipper/build/`.
 To build them by yourself, you just need to switch to the `zipper/` directory and run script:

 `$ ./compile.sh`